Author : Cedric Dumoulin

 Your code looks like following :

 In this code, you declare three attributes : one variable and two lists.
 Values are added to the list in the specified order.
-Here, you add sub-tiles URLs.
+Here, you add sub-components URLs.
 It is possible to add definitions name instead (see definitions).

 Note that you use “classicLayout.jsp” rather than your “myLayout.jsp”.
 Both layouts are nearly the same, except than classicLayout include a style sheet used in the entire site.